Pia Zadora: Cabaret

 In 2011, Zadora began a small attempt at a comeback with a cabaret show titled Pia Zadora: Back Again, and Standing Tall.
 In February, she performed at the Eissey Campus Theatre in Palm Beach Gardens, Florida and the Kaye Auditorium in Boca Raton.
 She took the show to The Rrazz Room in San Francisco on June 8 where it ran for five performances until June 12.

 Zadora appeared at San Francisco's Rrazz Room's 3rd annual Rrazziversary Gala Celebration and Benefit for St. Jude Children's Research Hospital on March 17, 2011, and at the Nevada Children's Center's Great Gatsby Gala on April 3, 2011.

 In 2012, Zadora performed with the Desert Symphony Orchestra at the McCallum Theatre in Palm Desert, California, and appeared on the TV show Celebrity Ghost Stories.

-As of 2020, Zadora has hosted and performed Pia's Place at Las Vegas restaurant Piero's Italian Cuisine since 2013.
+in 2013 Zadora began to host and perform Pia's Place at Las Vegas restaurant Piero's Italian Cuisine since.
+She no longer perform's the show as of 2026, per Piero's website.